iboard/data_source/README.md

 ## Example

-      # Rememnber consumed events in state
+      # Remember consumed events in state
       defmodule ConsumerSpy do
         use GenStage